If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 You are encouraged to give feedback after your ride and I always do.
 It’s mostly five stars, but I did give a negative review of my negative experience.
 This helps keep the service reliable for everyone so don’t feel bad about giving negative feedback if your experience was off in any way.

-I hope this article helped you understand how Uber and Lyft work at Walt Disney World.
+I hope this article helped you understand how Uber and Lyft work at Disney World.
 I think they are an affordable and convenient option for getting around and I expect I’ll use them again on all of my future trips to the World.

 If you have any questions, feel free to leave a comment below or send me a message on The Frugal South Facebook page!